ReubenJPitts/treesearch/readme.md

 data.tree_children(165258)                 #returns a list of all topological children (regardless of how many nodes removed)
 ~~~

-For queries where coordination and Aux relations are irrelevant, or datasets large enough that such cases can be ignored, these functions may be sufficient for more purposes (and much faster than the "smart" functions).
+For queries where coordination and aux relations are irrelevant, or datasets large enough that such cases can be ignored, these functions may be sufficient for many purposes (and are much faster than the "smart" functions).

 ## Syntactic "Smart" Functions